metashell/metashell/docs/reference/mdb_commands.md

   Evaluating a metaprogram using the `-profile` qualifier will enable profile mode.

+  Instead of `<type>`, evaluate can be called with `-`, in which case the whole environment is being debugged not just a single type expression.

-  If called without `<type>`, then the last evaluated metaprogram will be reevaluated.
+  If called without `<type>` or `-`, then the last evaluated metaprogram will be reevaluated.

   Previous breakpoints are cleared.